Table of Contents

 PURE PLAY METHOD

 Capital asset pricing model (CAPM) can be used for publicly listed companies.
 Finding beta of projects or companies that are not publicly listed is not possible through CAPM due to the lack of data.
 Pure play method is used in such cases.
-Unlevered and levered beta are used in this method to estimate the beta.
+Unlevered and levered beta is used in this method to estimate the beta.

 Let’s take an example to understand this process.
 Company X is a non-listed private company.
 Here are some details available with you:

 |Total Equity||$ 5 Million|

 You want to find out the beta for the Company X.

 Firstly, you need to find out a comparable company which is similar in nature to the Company X. Also, the comparable company must be publicly listed so that its beta can be calculated.
 You found a Company A which is very similar in nature with Company X. Company A is operating in the same industry and it has the same product line and risk profile as Company X. So, you have collected the following data about the comparable company:

 |Total Debt||$ 4 million|

 |Debt to Equity ratio||50%|

 The second step is to calculate beta of the comparable company.
 Here, Company A has a beta of 1.2.
 Now, you will have to unlever the beta of Company A. in simple language, you have to remove the effect of leverage from the beta of company A. By applying the formula, we find the unlevered beta value to be 0.91.